agileware/civicrm-installation-guide/docs/drupal8/index.md

 * Currently there is no interactive installer for CiviCRM on Drupal 8 and enabling the module in Drupal 8 will install CiviCRM into your existing Drupal 8 database.

     !!! tip "Where Should I Store CiviCRM Data?"
-        CiviCRM on Drupal 8 can only install into your existing Drupal 8 database.
+        [GUI installs](#installing-gui) of CiviCRM on Drupal 8 can only install into your existing Drupal 8 database.
 However using a separate database is generally preferred - as it makes backups and upgrades easier.
-If you want to use a separate CiviCRM database you'd need to create the CiviCRM database manually and move the `civicrm_` tables into the new CiviCRM database, then update `civicrm.settings.php` with the new database details.
+If you want to install via the GUI **and** use a separate CiviCRM database you'd need to create the CiviCRM database manually and move the `civicrm_` tables into the new CiviCRM database, then update `civicrm.settings.php` with the new database details.
+If you want to install directly into a separate database see the [command line install](#installing-commandline) instructions.

 ### Command line install {:installing-commandline}